Babahasko/12_beginners_projects/README.md

-# 12_beginners_projects
+# Beginners_projects
-It is my first 12 beginners project in Python.
+It is my beginners project in Python.